Mccray1997/Mccray1997/README.md

 - 👋 Hi, I’m @Mccray1997
 - 👀 I’m interested in Python,Java ,Machine learning and many different things.
-- 🌱 I’m currently learning Python,Java,C++ and C.
+- 🌱 I’m currently learning Rust and Javascript.
+With the goal of learning web developement.
 - 💞️ I’m looking to collaborate on nothing for now.
 I am focusing on my own personal projects.
 - 📫 Email: mccraygilbert52@gmail.com